maks-ivanov/amm-demo/README.md

-# Algorand Auction Demo
+# Algorand AMM Demo

-This demo is an on-chain AMM using smart contracts on the Algorand blockchain.
+This demo is an on-chain automated market maker using smart contracts on the Algorand blockchain.

 ## Usage